LastBreathGamerLBG/Alive_Diffusion/README.md

 # Why Alive_Diffusion ?🤔🤔
 ---
-     After the ban of stable diffusion using ATOMATIC 1111 webui in colab and lots of problems in kaggle.
-     I switch to stable diffusion via code not using webui, but this make my life hell because i was dependent on the other usere for colab and kaggle notbooks which was hopeless and for even loading my fav model it become like a hell to edit code. so i made my own colab and kaggle notebooks which can run super easly and model changing is so easy.
+     After the ban of stable diffusion using ATOMATIC 1111 webui in colab and lots of problems in kaggle.I switch to stable diffusion via code not using webui, but this make my life hell because i was dependent on the other usere for colab and kaggle notbooks which was hopeless and for even loading my fav model it become like a hell to edit code. so i made my own colab and kaggle notebooks which can run super easly and model changing is so easy.
 ---

 # For whom is these notbooks?🧐🧐